 This low-budget thriller about the wife of a crooked Assistant District Attorney and a reporter who sets out to expose him has some effective moments and several good performances, notably by veteran character actor Charles Trowbridge as the DA and the usually bland Edmund MacDonald as the ADA.
 Russell Wade, as the reporter, doesn't comer off too badly--usually he's even blander than MacDonald--and Luana Walters turns in a serviceable job as the DA's wife, but it's really Trowgbridge's and MacDonald's show, and they they do well with it.
 Prolific "B" director William Berke keeps things moving swiftly, and despite some weak supporting performances and a few large-ish plot holes, overall this is a very entertaining little"B".

 Very funny, very sweet, very touching

-Twenty hears later Raddy finds out that Earl was actually responsible for P:inky'sa disappearance.
+Twenty years later Randy finds out that Earl was actually responsible for Pinky's disappearance.
 Furthermore, he finds out that "Pinky" was actually Joy.
-He demands that Earl make up for his breaking up himself and "Pinky".
+He demands that Earl make up for his breaking up his and "Pinky"'s budding romance.

-In addition to being a very funny episode, it is also probably the sweetest episode of the series--not sappy or treacly sweet, but it has a genuinely heartfelt, touching sweetness about the power and at the same time the innocence of a first love, greatly helped by John Prine's beautiful "Day Is Done" playing in the background, which is the absolutely perfect song for this episode.
+In addition to being a very funny episode, it is also probably the sweetest one of the series--not sappy or treacly sweet, but it has a genuinely heartfelt, touching sweetness about the power and at the same time the innocence of a first love, greatly helped by John Prine's haunting "Day Is Done" playing in the background, which is the absolutely perfect song for this episode.

 Bernie Kopell has a small but hilarious part as the owner of the resort where Joy and Randy met so many years before.